iamarjun/HackerNews/README.md

 ```
 NewsActivity - main activity of the app.
-NewsWebView - webview activity to open the links of the respective headlines.
+DetailActivity - detailed view of the info.
 ViewInterface - interface to communicate with the contoller/presenter.
 ```